Chessington District Residents’ Association

 Dates for your Diary –

 The next Chessington District Residents Association Meeting.
-Our next meeting will be held on Tuesday the 1st of May at St Pauls Church Hall in Hook Road which is the small hall attached to the side of the Church.
+Our next meeting will be held on Tuesday the 3rd of July.
+There will be no meeting in August.
+The following meeting will be held on Tuesday the 4th of September at St Pauls Church Hall in Hook Road which is the small hall attached to the side of the Church.

 I wish to join / renew my membership of the Chessington District Residents’ Association 2018/2019